Let go and let God: Finding peace on the journey to discovering my authentic self

 I needed time to grieve.

-Letting go and knowing God is for me
+Let go and let God: Learning to trust God is for me

 I tried to hold onto a last bit of normalcy by going to my regular church choir practice.
 I’ve been involved in church choirs since I was 12.